NexPlayer/iOS-SDK/advanced.md

 **Warning**

 To dynamically change the minimum and maximum bandwidth in the middle of playback, please use this method.
-To take effect, this method should be called after callingopen.
-Note that the minimum, and maximum bandwith can also be set before play begins by setting the properties,NXPropertyMinBW, with changeMinBandwidth. and NXPropertyMaxBW, with changeMaxBandwidth.
+To take effect, this method should be called after calling open.
+Note that the minimum, and maximum bandwith can also be set before play begins by setting the properties, NXPropertyMinBW, with changeMinBandwidth. and NXPropertyMaxBW, with changeMaxBandwidth.

 This applies in cases where there are multiple tracks at different bandwidths (such as in the case of HLS).
 The player will not consider any track under the minimum, and over the maximum bandwidth when determining whether a track change is appropriate, even if it detects less, and more bandwidth available.

-Note that to remove a minimum and maximum that has been set with this method (so that NexPlayer will again consider all tracks regardless of bandwidth), set both ofmin, andmaxto0x00000000.
+Note that to remove a minimum and maximum that has been set with this method (so that NexPlayer will again consider all tracks regardless of bandwidth), set both of min, and max to 0x00000000.

 **Parameters**